CouchCMS/Documentation/src/contents/tags-reference/each.md

 do
 ```

-<p class="notice">The above example could have been written without specifying 'sep', because the default separator is '|'.</p>
+The above example could have been written without specifying 'sep', because the default separator is '|'. {.notice}

-<p class="success">One real world scenario for using **each** is while handling submission of forms containing multiple checkboxes.
-If more than one checkbox is selected, the checkbox variable contains a '|' separated string with values for each selected checkbox.</p>
+One real world scenario for using **each** is while handling submission of forms containing multiple checkboxes.
+If more than one checkbox is selected, the checkbox variable contains a '|' separated string with values for each selected checkbox. {.success}

 ## Parameters